Guy Martin: Racing

 While completing his apprenticeship as a lorry mechanic, Martin raced motorbikes in his spare time.
 Martin returned to the Isle of Man at age 16.
 After overhearing lorry driver and amateur racer Baz Kirk discussing his plans to race in the 1997 Manx Grand Prix with his father, he was offered the chance to assist him as a race mechanic.

-Martin decided to take up racing after a crash on public roads at age 18.
+Martin decided to take up racing after a crash on public roads at the age of 18.
 He moved to Ireland to join Team Racing.
 In 2004 he moved to the Uel Duncan Racing team, staying with them until 2005.
 In 2006 Martin raced for Alistair Flanagan's AIM Yamaha race team, replacing John McGuinness.
 In the search for a more competitive team, Martin joined Hydrex Honda for the 2007 season.

 The end of 2009 saw Martin leave Hydrex for Northern Ireland-based Wilson Craig Honda, but since November 2010, Martin has raced for TAS Racing (known as Relentless Suzuki, then Tyco Suzuki from 2012 to 2014, and Tyco BMW from 2015 to present), the team run by the Neill family also based in Northern Ireland, and with a long TT heritage.
 This switch to what was effectively a factory team meant the end of tuning his own equipment – at TAS, he would simply be riding pre-prepared machines.

 Martin agreed a new deal for 2015 with TAS after the team signed a new equipment deal with BMW Motorrad, to ride the BMW S1000RR alongside William Dunlop.
 Martin was prepared to retire had TAS not chosen to switch to BMW, believing he had raced the Suzuki as hard as he could.
 With the new bike, he ran his fastest ever lap of the TT circuit in June 2015 – 132.398 mph – just outside the outright lap record.

 Martin suffered a serious crash in the Dundrod 150 Superbike event, part of the Ulster Grand Prix races in August 2015.
 Following the crash, Martin only got back on his racing motorbike in March 2016, for the filming of the F1 special for his Speed series.

-Since 2011, he has also got into bicycle racing, in 24-hour events.
+Since 2011, Martin has also got into bicycle racing, in 24-hour events.
 For the 2016 season Martin decided not to race in the TT for the first time in 11 years, opting instead for a mountain bike race.
 He was uncertain if the decision would lead him to retire from road racing, mountain bike racing, or if he would go on to do something else, but said "if I do race on the roads it will be with TAS".

 Martin signed a new deal with Honda Racing on 18 January 2017 to ride the Honda CBR1000RR Fireblade SP2, rekindling his ambition to win the Isle of Man TT and renewing his focus on his road racing career.